Natural Resource Management Investment Program

 State strategic projects

-As well as supporting regional NRM body projects, the Queensland regional investment program funds state strategic projects.
-Funding is distributed largely through state agencies, to assist program administration and provide necessary support over the five years 2013 to 2018.
+As well as supporting regional NRM body projects, the Queensland regional investment program funds strategic projects.
+Funding is distributed largely through state agencies, to assist program administration and provide necessary support over the 5 years 2013 to 2018.

-To date, eight projects have been funded to improve water the quality of water entering the Great Barrier Reef.
+To date, we have funded 8 projects to improve the quality of water entering the Great Barrier Reef.
 These include: